 How to Grow Salvia

-Salvia varies in their hardiness, although all will tolerate degrees of cold.
-Some Salvia are H3 hardy, which is only Hardy in some mild parts of the UK.
-Many of the shrubby Salvias originate from Mexico and will not be thrive in cold areas, on wet boggy soil, and they are not an ideal choice for clay soil.
-Salvia will tolerate cold weather better growing in well-drained soil or in a container which can be moved to shelter over the winter.
+Salvia varieties vary in their hardiness, although all will tolerate degrees of cold.
+Some Salvia are H3 hardy, which is only Hardy in some mild parts of the UK, other varieties S. nemorosa and Salvia x sylvestris are H5 Hardy down to -15.
+However, none of the Salvia varieties will grow in wet, boggy soil, which means they are not an ideal choice for clay soil.
+Salvia will tolerate cold weather better if they are growing in well-drained soil or in a container.
 The evergreen varieties are best left with the foliage in place over winter to provide some winter protection.
 The more tender varieties will benefit from a winter mulch.

-Salvia patens 'Cambridge Blue' illustrated above left is the most fantastic strong blue but as H3 it will need a sheltered planting spot.
+Salvia patens 'Cambridge Blue' illustrated above left is a fantastic strong blue, but as H3 it will need a sheltered planting spot.

 During the flowering period, dead heading the flowers or removing the flower spikes will prolong flowering.
 Cut back Salvia in the spring when the fresh shoots appear.